tammergalal/katacoda-scenarios/blue-green-deploy-tracking/step1.md

 **Note**: Your `$DD_API_KEY` and `$DD_APP_KEY` are being grabbed from the environment, there is no need to manually edit the variables in the above command.

-1. Running `kubectl get all`{{execute}} again should show you that the datadog agent, cluster agent, and kube state metrics are now running in addition to our deployment.
+1. Running `kubectl get all`{{execute}} should show you that the datadog agent, cluster agent, and kube state metrics are now running in addition to our deployment.
 Great!

 **Note**: You may need to wait up to a minute or two for the agents to be fully up and running.
 Try running `kubectl get all` after a minute to see if everything is up and running.